lunarmodules/Penlight/doc/manual/06-data.md

 #### HTML Parsing

-HTML is an ususally slack dialect of XML, and Dennis Schridde has contributed a feature which makes parsing it easier.
+HTML is an unusually slack dialect of XML, and Dennis Schridde has contributed a feature which makes parsing it easier.
 For instance, from the tests:

-    xml.parsehtml = true

-    doc = xml.parse [[
+    doc = xml.parsehtml [[
     <BODY>
     Hello dolly<br>
     HTML is <b>slack</b><br>